TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         Allow fields refer to fields of content elements displayed in the TYPO3 backend with regard to their permissions.
-Editors can only edit fields in the backend, which are included in the list of "Allow fields" in their permission setup.
+Editors can only edit fields in the backend which are included in the list of "Allow fields" in their permission setup.

     ..  _assets: